celeritas-project/celeritas/CONTRIBUTING.rst

 improvement to the code, it's time to create a `pull request`_ (PR) to get feedback on your changes before they're merged into the code base.

-.. [#] All changes to the codebase must go through the pull request, but due to the overhead of reviewing, testing, merging, and documenting a PR, we'd like to avoid small changes that have almost no effect in terms of operation or readability.
-For example, if you find a typo in the documentation, check the rest of the docs for any other typos or improvements you'd like to make, and submit a single PR with those changes.

 Before opening the pull request, check that the :ref:`code <code_guidelines>` and :ref:`style <style_guidelines>` guidelines have been followed for all new code and code changes.
 Ensure the use of the correct formatting as well as the